khoiw04/Khoi_Blog/src/content/blog/en/how-i-rice-my-window-for-productivity.md

 ![Change Wallpaper](/imgs/pngs/how-i-rice-my-window-for-productivity/change-wallpaper.webp)

-It takes two days to do the script by asking the Gemini.
+It takes two days to make the script by asking the Gemini.
 Painful!

-Here is the script can do:
+Here is [the script](https://github.com/khoiw04/cinnamon-theme/blob/main/wallhotkey.ahk) can do:
-- Change wallpaper
+- `Cmd + '`: Change wallpaper
-- Change previous wallpaper
+- `Cmd + Shift + '`: Change previous wallpaper
-- Change wallpaper with randomness
+- `Cmd + Shift + S` Change wallpaper with randomness
-- Change wallpaper with dual monitor
+- `Cmd + Shift + D` Change wallpaper with dual monitor
-- Sync the border color to the accent color
+- Sync the focus's border color to the accent color
 - Sync the text selection & text indicator to the accent color

 :::warning[Bug]